4techguns/4techguns/README.md

-a professional dumbass except i'm actually a dumbass
+a professional dumbass except i'm actually a dumbass and not professional